Beanalini/StitchInTime/sampleREADME.md

   * [License](#license)

   ## Description
-  This application generates readme files based on user responses to question prompts.
+  The README Generator is a command-line application that dynamically generates a professional readmee file.

   ## Installation

     To install dependencies run the terminal command, npm i

   ## Usage
-  run node index.js
+  Enter node index.js in your terminal and follow the prompts to generate sampleREADME.md file.

   ## Tests
   No tests have been implemented.